Hello Everyone,

 Last time we talked was Thursday after my day in Denali National Park.
 On Friday morning I drove to Talkeetna, Alaska which was a 48 mile drive.
 I checked in with K2 Aviation for my flight around Mount McKinley.

-We couldn't of had nicer weather, there wasn't a cloud in the sky.
+We couldn't of had nice weather, there wasn't a cloud in the sky.
 Below is Ruth Glacier under both the South and North peaks of Mount McKinley.

 Below is a nice close look at both peaks.
 South Peak on the left and North Peak on the right.